 Pricing for Omega's products has been volatile in the past several years and is attributable mainly to the international availability, or the perceived international availability, of fish meal and fish oil inventories.
 In an effort to reduce price volatility and to generate higher, more consistent profit margins, in fiscal 2000 Omega embarked on a quality control program designed to increase its capability of producing higher quality fish meal products and, in conjunction therewith, enhanced it sales efforts to penetrate premium product markets.
-Since March 2000, Omega's sales volumes of specialty meal products have increased approximately 18%.
+Since 2000, Omega's sales volumes of specialty meal products have increased approximately 17.5%.
 Future volumetric growth in specialty meal sales will be dependant upon increased harvesting efforts and market demand.
 Additionally, Omega is attempting to introduce its refined fish oil into the food market.
 Omega has made sales, which to date have not been material, of its refined fish oil, trademarked OmegaPure(TM), to food manufacturers in the United States and Canada at prices that provide substantially improved margins over the margins that can be obtained from selling non-refined crude fish oil.
-Omega cannot estimate, however, the size of the actual domestic or international markets for Omega Pure(TM) or how long it may take to develop these markets.
+Omega cannot estimate, however, the size of the actual domestic or international markets.

-During 2002, Omega developed a business plan to expand its purchase and resale of other manufacturers' fish meal and fish oil products and engaged a full-time consultant to implement a business plan which focused initially on the purchase and resale of Mexican fish meal and fish oil.
+During 2002, Omega developed a business plan to expand its purchase and resale of other manufacturers' fish meal and fish oil products and engaged a full-time consultant to implement Omega's business plan which focused initially on the purchase and resale of Mexican fish meal and fish oil.
 In 2002, revenues generated from these types of transactions represented less than 1% of total Company revenues.
 During 2003, Omega's fish catch and resultant product inventories were reduced, primarily due to adverse weather conditions.
-Omega supplemented its inventories and subsequent sales by purchasing other fish meal products (primarily Panamanian and Mexican fish meal and U.S menhaden oil).
-Although operating margins from these activities are less than the margins typically generated from Omega's base domestic production, these operations provide Omega with a source of fish meal and oil to sell into other markets where it has not historically had a presence.
-Omega purchased products totaling approximately 3,100 and 12,500 tons, or approximately 7% and 5% of total volume sales for the quarter ending March 31, 2004 and the fiscal year ended December 31, 2003, respectively.
+Omega supplemented its inventories and subsequent sales by purchasing other fish meal products (primarily Panamanian fish meal, Mexican fish meal and oil and U.S. menhaden oil).
+Although operating margins from these activities are less than the margins typically generated from Omega's base domestic production, these operations provide Omega with a source of fish meal and oil to sell into other markets where Omega has not historically had a presence.
+Omega purchased products totaling approximately 5,400 and 12,500 tons, or approximately 5% of total volume sales for the six months ending June 30, 2004 and the fiscal year ended December 31, 2003, respectively.